Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_purerandom.md

 Our model will be based on observations from our BioNetGen simulation and known biology of *E. coli*.
 We summarize this simulation, discussed in the main text, as follows.

-1. **Run.** The duration of a cell's run follows an exponential distribution with mean equal to the background run duration `time_exp`.
+1. **Run.** The duration of a cell's run follows an exponential distribution with mean equal to the background run duration `run_time_expected`.
 2. **Tumble.** The duration of a cell's tumble follows an exponential distribution with mean 0.1s[^Saragosti2012].
 When it tumbles, we assume it only changes its orientation for the next run but doesn't move in space.
 The degree of reorientation is a random number sampled uniformly between 0° and 360°.
 3. **Gradient.** We model an exponential gradient with a goal (1500, 1500) having a concentration of 10<sup>8</sup>.
 All cells start at the origin (0, 0), which has a concentration of 10<sup>2</sup>.
 The ligand concentration at a point (*x*, *y*) is given by *L*(*x*, *y*) = 100 · 10<sup>8 · (1-*d*/*D*)</sup>, where *d* is the distance from (*x*, *y*) to the goal, and *D* is the distance from the origin to the goal; in this case, *D* is 1500√2 ≈ 2121 µm.